rehierl/metalsmith-menu/readme.md

 ## Overview

 At first you need to mark your files with some property.
-The easiest way to add them is to use YAML frontmatter:
+The easiest way to do this is to use YAML frontmatter:

 ```
 ---